Lanhydrock Respryn Ramble

 The River Fowey rises near Brown Willy on Bodmin Moor and flows for 30 miles (48km) before reaching the sea.
 The river crossing here has long been important and 'res', in Cornish means ford.
 The first bridge was mentioned in 1300 and the current bridge dates from the 15th century, with later additions.
 The main railway line which runs alongside this walk links London to Penzance and was constructed by the Cornwall Railway in 1859.
 For a short while, until the station now called Bodmin Parkway was opened, passengers for Bodmin had to use a small halt here at Respryn.

-As the two paths meet, continue down to the river and admire the magnificent old oak trees.
+Continue down the river and admire the magnificent veteran and ancient oak trees.
 Look out for dippers, wagtails and the more elusive kingfishers and otters enjoying the River Fowey.
 At dusk you can see Daubentons bats hawking over the water-catching insects.

 Lichen encrusted ancient oaks

 There are lots of fine old trees at Lanhydrock.
 On this walk there are some particularly impressive oak trees along the way, some of which are more than 400 years old.
 As you leave the small woodland, sandwiched between the Fowey river and railway line, there's a great example on your right, but the best are within the meadow.
 If you look closely you'll see that the oaks are covered in many species of lichens - all the clean fresh air from the Atlantic in western Cornwall helps the lichens to thrive as they are extremely sensitive to air pollution.